 - Choose background colors wisely.
 On text posts, Facebook offers several colorful and decorative backgrounds.
 Make sure to choose a dark solid color.
 The backgrounds with lots of detail and those with gradient may make your posts difficult to read.

-- The Stories feature is not accessible.
+- Do not share posts using only the Stories feature.
+The Stories feature is not accessible.
 If you post something in “your story” make sure to also share it in your feed.

 Adding Alt Text to Your Images